Nutrition Practice Test Questions

 2. Eicosapentaenoic acid and docosapentaenoic acid

-4. All of the following statements about omega-3 fatty acids are true except:
+1. Which of the following statements about omega-3 fatty acids is NOT true?

 1. Loss of appetite and irritability